Canon 80D vs Olympus E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Olympus E-M1 II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 80D: